huwan/SignPDF/README.md

 ## How to use

+* You'll need to create a vector-based version of your signature file.
+Simply google, "convert a signature to a vector" and you'll get step by step instructions on how to vectorize your own signature.

-You need a reasonably recent TeX installation.
+* You'll need to have a reasonably recent TeX installation.
 The following packages should be installed (newer versions should also work):
   - `pdfoverlay` (version 1.1 for TexLive 2020, or version 1.0 for earlier TexLive versions)
   - `textpos`
   - `fgruler` (optional)

 The main file is `signpdf.tex`, from which a number of other files are included.
 Take a look at the comments in the LaTeX sources for some more specific pointers.